mtw/mtw.github.io/Pelican/content/blog/2015-03-02-viennangs-a-toolbox-for-building-efficient-next-generation-sequencing-analysis-pipelines.rst

 .. role:: doi(link)
   :class: doi

-*ViennaNGS*  is a Perl distribution for building efficient NGS data and analysis pipelines, integrating high-level routines and wrapper functions for common NGS processing tasks.
 While *ViennaNGS* is not an established pipeline per se, it provides tools and functionality for the development of custom NGS pipelines in Perl. *ViennaNGS* comes with a set of utility scripts that serve as reference implementation for most library functions and can readily be applied